 I also had a wonderful evening watching Romeo & Juliet at Shakespeare in the Park, spending time with my sister from Melbourne, attending a wedding dinner at Goodwood Park then jetting back home to Penang for a jam-packed char koay teow trip.
 May ended with an impromptu trip to Melaka (mainly because I was craving for nyonya kuih, which I did not get to eat in Penang).
 The weekend was filled with good food, a charming homestay and mission accomplished in buying a full kebaya costume.

 My June has so far been peppered with work, though last week I managed to write a 3,500-word short story entirely in Bahasa Melayu.
-I also had a really delicious crab dinner at Mellben in Ang Mo Kio with a few Manchester peeps, so things aren’t looking so bad at all.
+Together with the Singapore Writer’s Group, there was a book launch at Kinokuniya held for our anthology ‘Tales of Two Cities’.
+I was so privileged to be on the panel, talking about my story ‘The Red Kemboja Tree’.
+Elsewhere in my social life, I also had a really delicious crab dinner at Mellben in Ang Mo Kio with a few Manchester peeps, so things aren’t looking so bad at all.

 Let’s see what the rest of 2016 has in store!